Globski/quiz-topic/quiz-redis/multiple_choice_questions.md

 **Answer:** The `lset` command can be used to set the value at a specific index, e.g., `lset country [index] new_value`.

 ---

+# Question: What does the `lset` command do in the context of a list in Redis?

+**Answer:** The `lset` command updates the value at a specified index of a list key.
+Indexing starts from zero.

+---

+# Question: If a list key "country" contains \["france", "usa", "india"], what will be the result of running `lset country 0 germany`?

+**Answer:** The value at index 0 ("france") will be changed to "germany", so the list becomes \["germany", "usa", "india"].

+---

+# Question: How do you insert an element before or after a specified element in a Redis list?

+**Answer:** Use the `linsert` command with the key, the position ("before" or "after"), the pivot element, and the new value to insert.

+---

+# Question: Provide the syntax and an example to insert "new zealand" before "germany" in a list with key "country".

+**Answer:** `linsert country before germany new zealand` inserts "new zealand" before "germany" in the list.

+---

+# Question: How can you insert an element after "usa" in the list "country"?

+**Answer:** Use `linsert country after usa <value>`, replacing `<value>` with the element to insert.

+---

+# Question: What command allows you to get the value at a particular index in a Redis list?

+**Answer:** The `lindex` command, used as `lindex <key> <index>`, returns the value at the specified index.

+---

+# Question: Using `lindex country 3`, what value is returned if the list at key "country" has "uae" at index 3?

+**Answer:** It returns "uae".

+---

+# Question: What is the difference between `lpush` and `lpushx` commands in Redis?

+**Answer:** `lpush` creates a new list if it does not exist and pushes the value; `lpushx` only pushes the value if the list already exists, otherwise does nothing.

+---

+# Question: What does the `lpushx movies "some_value"` command return if the key "movies" does not exist?

+**Answer:** It returns 0, indicating no element was added because the list does not exist.

+---

+# Question: When `lpushx` is used on an existing list, what does it return?

+**Answer:** It returns the new length of the list after the value is added.

+---

+# Question: How can you check the contents of a list "movies" from start to end in Redis?

+**Answer:** Use `lrange movies 0 -1` to get all elements of the list.

+---

+# Question: What does `lrange movies 0 -1` return if the list "movies" does not exist?

+**Answer:** It returns an empty list, indicating no elements exist.

+---

+# Question: What commands can be used to insert data into an existing list, but only if the list already exists?

+**Answer:** `lpushx` and `rpushx`.

+---

+# Question: How do you retrieve only a subset of elements from a Redis list?

+**Answer:** Use the `lrange` command with start and stop indices, e.g., `lrange country 0 1` retrieves elements at indices 0 and 1.

+---

+# Question: What is the purpose of the Redis `sort` command when used with lists?

+**Answer:** The `sort` command sorts the elements in a list by certain criteria like lexicographically or numerically.

+---

+# Question: How do you specify that the list elements are strings when using the `sort` command?

+**Answer:** By including the `ALPHA` option in the sort command.

+---

+# Question: What parameters can be provided to the `sort` command to control its behavior?

+**Answer:** Parameters include the key, pattern, limit (offset and count), order (asc or desc), and options like `ALPHA` for sorting strings.

+---

+# Question: What does the command `lrange country 0 1` return if the list contains \["germany", "usa", "india"]?

+**Answer:** It returns \["germany", "usa"], the elements at indices 0 and 1.

+---

+# Question: How does Redis indexing work for list commands like `lset` and `lindex`?

+**Answer:** Indexing starts at 0 for the first element.

+---

+# Question: What happens if you try to use `lset` with an index that does not exist in the list?

+**Answer:** It returns an error because the index is out of range.

+---

+# Question: How does the `linsert` command behave if the pivot element is not found in the list?

+**Answer:** The command returns -1 and does not insert anything.

+---